emilyrosenberg/worldviews/README.md

 The landing page welcomes a new user to Worldviews with a short description of the community, all the user posts on the site, and a list of the most popular travelers.
 They can view the content, and have the option to sign up.

 **Account Creation** <br>
 The user can create an account with a username and password.
-This functionality comes from allauth.
 They can then log in, log out, create, update, and delete posts and plans, like and unlike posts and plans, and follow and unfollow other users.
 - Create an account: This is a simple form to create a username and password.
 - Sign in: This is a simple form to enter username/password.
 - Sign out: Click on the Sign out button to sign out.